 Huawei's P20 Pro was without a shadow of a doubt one of the best smartphones from 2018 and the standard P20 was pretty great too.
 The Chinese company has therefore set some high expectations for the upcoming P30 and P30 Pro.

-This is everything you need to know about Huawei's next flagship smartphones - the P30 and P30 Pro - including any rumours, as well as what we would like to see.
+This is everything you need to know about Huawei's next flagship smartphones - the P30 and P30 Pro - including all the rumours, confirmations and what we are hoping to see.

 Huawei P30 release date and price

 - 26 March in Paris

 Huawei has revealed on Twitter that the P30 and P30 Pro will be unveiled on 26 March at an event in Paris.

 Pricing has yet to be confirmed, but Huawei will be offering a Sonos One with every P30 and P30 Pro pre-ordered before 8 April.
 The P30 Pro will also come with a wireless charger in the pre-order bundle.
 The Huawei site said the offer would run from 26 March, suggesting pre-orders will open immediately after the devices are announced.

 Leaks have suggested the P30 will start at around €749 (£650), while the Huawei P30 Pro is said to start at €999 (£890), increasing to €1099 (£950) for a 256GB version.